ansible/workshops/exercises/ansible_security/2.1-suspicious/README.md

 Also, if you change the **View** from **Real Time** to for example **Last 5 Minutes** you can even click on individual events to see more details of the data the firewall sends you.

 Let's verify that QRadar also properly shows the log source.
 In the QRadar UI, click on the burger menu in the left upper corner, and click on **Admin**.
-In there, click on **Log Souces**.
+In there, click on **Log Sources**.
 A new window opens and shows the new log sources.

 ![QRadar Log Sources](images/qradar_log_sources.png)